Austin-X/STP/README.md

 3. Go to the "Projects" directory and open the StudentTimetable.jar file

 # Javadoc
-To view the javadoc for this program, open Documentation/Javadoc/index.html
+To view the javadoc for this program, go to the "Documentations" folder, then go to the "Javadoc" folder, then open "index.html"